DrJohnMelville/Pdf/README.md

 project.
 Here are things I am likely to take this up next.

 - Performance work.
-- Filling and extracting text from Adobe and XFA forms -- another feature I could use at work.
 - Document outline and page thumbnails
 - More work on the Wpf viewer control to support at least zoom and rotation.